 "This was a tragic accident that should never have occurred," the airline said in a statement, adding that it expressed its "deepest condolences to the family."

-Other passengers posted photos of the customer and her children after the flight.
+posted photos of the customer and her children after the flight.

 Passengers say they heard barking during the flight and didn't know that the dog had died until the plane landed at LaGuardia Airport.